ideamark/ideamark.github.io/wiki/howto/linux.md

 LANGUAGE="en_US:en"
 Reboot.

-## vim how to paste
-:set paste
-:set nopaste

-## php can not write files
+## how to do when php can not write files
 chmod

 ## how to transfer files through ssh
 sudo mount -t cifs //ip_address/folder -o username=xx,password='xx',iocharset=utf8 ~/folder

-## git how to check the difference
-git diff (tree vs index)
-git diff -cached (index vs commit) git diff HEAD (tree vs commit)

-## python how to install tkinter
-sudo apt install python3-tk

 ## how to make system disk on linux
 sudo dd if=system.iso, of=/dev/sdc

-## centos can not connect to network
+## how to do when centos can not connect to network
 vi /etc/sysconfig/network-scripts/ifcfg-eth0
 /etc/init.d/network restart

-## vim how to edit multiple files
-:args *.txt
-:argdo %s/old/new/g | update

 ## how to unbind ip
 ip addr del <ip> dev eth0